 Please be careful when implementing this method in your strategies.
 Make sure to do proper back testing and incorporate other tools and time frames to confirm the divergence and convergence readings.

-Before I wish you a good weekend, I am giving you a must read the article from Casey on Forex Inspirational Tips For Life - enjoy!
+Before I wish you a good weekend, I am giving you a must read the article about the Best Average True Range in Forex - enjoy!
 Have a great Friday, weekend and Good Trading!

 Thank you for reading!